End Activity Session (Day 3)

 Task 4: Finding Best and Worst Months

 Use Series indexing to find: 1.
-The month with the highest score (hint: use .idxmax()
+The month with the highest score (hint: use .idxmax()) 2.
+The month with the lowest score (hint: use .idxmin())

 Print the results in a clear format.